-Women in Baseball Week 2023 is coming!
-Join in July 23-29, 2023 wherever you are, anytime during the week.
+Women in Baseball Week 2024 was a blast!
+Mark your calendar for WIBW2025, July 20-26 wherever you are, anytime during the week.
 How?
 That’s up to you!
-If you are involved with baseball yourself, post on your favorite social media site using #WomeninBaseballWeek and #WIBW2023 in your posts.
+If you are involved with baseball yourself, post on your favorite social media site using #WomeninBaseballWeek and #WIBW2025 in your posts.
 If you are part of a team, museum, library, historical society, or other group that have local women who have left their mark on baseball in your region, share their contributions with the world.

 About